OleFranz/browser-autocomplete/README.md

 - Click "Load unpacked" (top left button)
 - Select the folder where you downloaded/cloned this extension
 - The extension should now be installed and ready to use!

+## How to use?
+To use the extension, simply navigate to any input field or textarea on a webpage.
+As you begin typing, the extension will display a completion directly within the input.
+You can accept the suggested completion by pressing the `Tab` key, which will then generate the next completion.
+The extension also supports inserting text between a prefix and suffix relative to your cursor's position, but it performs optimally when primarily appending words to the end of your existing text.